pedrogameiro/awesome-treetile/README.md

         treesome.direction = "right" -- or "left"
     ```

 5. Restart and you're done.
+You can resize the client by mouse if you want.

 ### Optional steps